aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 The Deno CLI requires these files, however, so we need to construct them from the information we get from the lock file.

+Since the same package can occur multiple times in the lock-file, with different versions, we have make sure, that for each version, there is an entry in `.versions`.

 #### `<version>_meta.json`